 Previous studies on employability as the moderating role on the relationship between job insecurity and commitment are the data for this present study.
 The conclusion garnered from the literature showed that employability plays an effective role on the relationship between job insecurity and commitment to change.

-Key word: employability, job, employee, organization
+Key word: employability, job insecurity, employee, organization.
+Commitment to change.

 I. Introduction